Skip to content

 Breakfast at Wild Canary – Cauliflower, asparagus, mushroom medley, soft poached egg, Summer Land Camel Dairy Persian feta, walnut rye, watercress, dukkha.
 Photo credit: @wildcanaryeat

 Nutrition and taste are priceless ingredients.
 Justin Zammit, executive chef at Pullman Hotel group at Brisbane airport, operates several restaurants and room service menus and is impressed by the quality and taste of Summer Land Camels’ camel milk products.
 “We’re using the feta,” he says.
 “I was really surprised – I thought it would taste more like goats’ cheese, but it doesn’t.
 The milk has a beautiful mineral quality to it, at the back of the palate.
 It’s quite different.”
-Zammit also uses ice creams from the Summer Land Camel Dairy range.
+Zammit also uses gelato from the Summer Land Camel Dairy range.
 A close relationship with the farmers strengthens Zammit’s connection with the products.
 “Summer Land has a great ethic about how they do things,” says Zammit, “And that shows through with the quality of the product at the end of the day.”

 Justin and his team at The Pullman Brisbane Airport Hotel.
 Photo credit: @chefjustinzammit